 5. Shout about your deals and promotions on social media

 If people don’t know about your Black Friday deals, how are they expected to spend any money on them?
-With 2.44 billion (and rising) active users worldwide, social media is a great platform to engage with your audience and create a promotional buzz.
-So Tweet, post on Facebook, publish a product photograph on Instagram, create a fun Snapchat story, do everything and anything you can to get your company’s message out there.
+More than 50% of the global population use social media and it’s a great platform to engage with your audience and create a promotional buzz.
+So Tweet, post on Facebook, share user generated content on Instagram, create eye-catching Canva graphics, post Pins on Pinterest or make a fun Snapchat story or TikTok.
+Do everything and anything you can on the social media platforms that you audience use to get your company’s message out there.

 6. Ensure you have enough stock to meet the demand